Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Glk

 Glulx I/O is via the Glk API.
-Glulx terps require a Glk library, such as:
+Glulx terps need a Glk library, e.g.

-- CheapGlk (no windows, no status line, just an input stream and an output stream; of interest largely for testing and development) – C (for support of UTF-8 I/O beyond Latin1, invoke the terp with the
+- CheapGlk (no windows, no status line, just input and output streams, primarily of interest for testing and development; invoke terp with the

--ucommand-line flag) - GlkTerm – C (for use in a terminal; supports a status line and multiple windows); GlkTermw (supports characters beyond Latin1)
+-ucommand-line flag for UTF-8)) – C - GlkTerm (for use in a terminal; supports multiple windows); GlkTermw (supports characters beyond Latin1) – C

-- RemGlk (I/O via JSON objects; supports multiple windows and most Glk events) – C
+- RemGlk (I/O via JSON objects; supports multiple windows, most Glk events) – C

 - CocoaGlk (Mac IDE) – C

-- Miniglk – default when compiling to C, built into I7
+- Miniglk (default when compiling to C; built into I7) – C

 - GlkOte-term – Javascript